kannans89/ElmRepo/01_Home/Home.md

 # Elm Tutorial

-Elm is a pure functional programming language.
+Elm is a pure functional programming language that compiles to javascript.
 It simplifies the complex functional programming concepts ,this makes it easy to learn.
-It is a programming language as well as an  application development framework .
+It is a programming language as well as an  application  framework for modern frontend development.

 This tutorial adopts a simple and practical approach to describe the concepts of Rust programming.